opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 ### Function `_burnOtoken(struct Actions.BurnArgs _args) internal`

-burn oTokens to reduce or remove minted oToken obligation recorded in a vault
+burn oTokens to reduce or remove the minted oToken obligation recorded in a vault

-only the account owner or operator can burn oTokens for a vault, cannot be called when system is paused or shutdown
+only the account owner or operator can burn an oToken, cannot be called when system is partiallyPaused or fullyPaused

 #### Parameters: